painting of adonis and aphrodite

 A different version of the myth of Aphrodite and Adonis

-In some versions of the myth of Aphrodite and Adonis, when Ares, the God of War and Aphrodite’s lover, hears that Aphrodite loves the youth Adonis, got really jealous and decided to take revenge.
+In some versions of the myth of Aphrodite and Adonis, when Ares, the God of War and Aphrodite’s lover, hears that Aphrodite loves the youth, Adonis gets really jealous and decides to take revenge.

 Aphrodite was chasing Adonis to mate with him, but Adonis was more interested in hunting.
 Aphrodite begged Adonis to give up the dangerous sports he enjoyed because she could not bear to lose him, knowing that the young man would have a terrible end.
 Adonis ignored her advice and was killed while hunting by a wild boar, that was actually God Ares.